objectbox/objectbox-dart/objectbox/README.md

 Help wanted
 -----------

-ObjectBox Dart is still not on par with other language bindings where ObjectBox is available.
+ObjectBox Dart is open to contributions and feedback on [GitHub](https://github.com/objectbox/objectbox-dart/issues).
-To bring all the missing features to Dart, we're asking the community to help out.
-PRs are more than welcome!
+Either comment on an existing issue or open a new one.
+For example, if you experience errors or if you have ideas how to improve the API.
+If you'd like to contribute some code: PRs are more than welcome!
 The ObjectBox team will try its best to guide you and answer questions.

-### Feedback

-Also, please let us know your feedback GitHub issues, either comment on an existing one or open a new one.
-For example, if you experience errors or if you have ideas for how to improve the API.
-Thanks!

 FAQ
 ---